About the indicator

 Summary of key results

 - SO2 concentrations have been decreasing throughout much of the province over the past 2 decades, due to improved emissions control technology and practices at industrial facilities.
-Recent examples include the phase-out of coal-powered electricity, efforts to reduce flaring and venting, and required increases to sulphur recovery and removal.
+Recent examples include the phase-out of coal-powered electricity, efforts to reduce flaring and venting, and required increases to sulphur recovery and removal from industrial emissions.

 - Over the past 2 decades, annual average concentrations of SO2 were well below the annual AAAQO throughout Alberta.
 Historically, exceedances of the one-hour AAAQO have occurred at stations near industrial facilities.